 Tennessee Valley White Christmas History

 Are you dreaming of a white Christmas?
-If you live in northern Alabama or southern middle Tennessee, the unfortunate truth is that your dreams are rarely going to translate into reality.
-Christmas Day 2012 was no exception, as a storm system brought heavy rainfall to the Tennessee Valley and portions of Southern Middle Tennnessee instead of any snow or other frozen precipitation.
-Of course, it’s not impossible to get a White Christmas here.
+If you live in northern Alabama or southern middle Tennessee, the unfortunate truth is that your dreams are rarely going to become reality.
+Some may have been here and remember the white Christmas Day of 2010.
+So, it’s not impossible to get a White Christmas here, but just very unlikely.
 In this article, we'll take a look back at the area's past White Christmases (and some nearly White Christmases).

 First, let's define the term “White Christmas”.
-When creating a “White Christmas” climatology for the United States, the National Climatic Data Center (NCDC) used the following definition: “a snow depth of at least 1 inch observed on December 25th.”
-Based on this definition, here is a probability map created by the NCDC.
-Most of our area has a less than 5% chance each year.
-However, there is a 5%-10% chance in the higher terrain along the southern Cumberland Plateau in middle Tennessee.
+When creating a “White Christmas” climatology for the United States, the National Centers for Environmental Information (NCEI) use the following definition: “a snow depth of at least 1 inch observed on December 25th.”
+Based on this definition, here is a probability map created by the NCEI.
+Most of our area has just a 5-10% chance each year.

 Now, here's a list of the White Christmases and close calls that have affected the NWS Huntsville CWA.
 At least, these are the ones of which we are aware.